 For the plastic cookie stencil:

-The Stencil Genie holds a 5″x5″ stencil, so make your stencil that size and center your design on it.
+The Stencil Genie holds a 5″x5″ stencil, so make your stencil slightly larger than that as described above and center your design on it.
 Design it in your cutting machine software, and cut it out on plastic stencil material.
 It should look like this after you cut it, place it in the Stencil Genie, and lay it on top of your cookie.

 For the plastic stencil, place the Stencil Genie on top of the cookie and proceed as above.
 When lifting the stencil, be sure to lift it straight up and not to one side.